 The full analysis can be found on http://www.envisage-project.eu/timsort-specification-and-verification/ .

 - the bug report, 'TimSort fails with ArrayIndexOutOfBoundsException on worst case long arrays'

 - CWI's former Formal Methods group is now part of CWI's Computer Security research group

 - the used verification tool KeY from Richard Bubel and Reiner Hähnle

-- an Envisage blogpost on this item by Stijn de Gouw was released on 24 February.
+- An Envisage blogpost on this item by Stijn de Gouw was released on 24 February 2015.
 It had already 70,000 hits on the first day.

 - Google programming language Go also uses TimSort

-- top researchers in Formal Methods and developers worldwide refer to this research, such as Moshe Vardi and Peter O’Hearn
+- Top researchers in Formal Methods and developers worldwide referred to this research, such as Moshe Vardi and Peter O’Hearn.